ipb-halle/MetFragTraining/README.md

-# MetFrag Hands-on
+c-ruttkies# MetFrag Hands-on

 **Topic:** Using MetFrag for compound identification with MS/MS data and additional information.

-A online training presentation is avalable [here](https://meier-rene.github.io/MetFragTraining/).
+A online training presentation is avalable [here](https://c-ruttkies.github.io/MetFragTraining/).

 ---